-ASSESSIVE IT I TISE COURSE OF ITY External examination Internal Assessment % Three hour written examination measuring student achievement in a range of syllabus Skills in working scientifically 60 outcomes.
+ASSESSMENT: His clouds only External examination Internal Assessment % Three hour written examination measuring student achievement in a range of syllabus Skills in working scientifically 60 outcomes.
 Knowledge and understanding of course content 40

 SOCIETY AND CULTURE

 Society and Culture develops social and cultural literacy and a clear understanding of the interactions of persons, society, culture, environment and time, and how these shape human behaviour.
 The course draws on cross-disciplinary concepts and social research methods, and students undertake research in an area of particular interest to them.
 The research findings are presented for external assessment in the Personal Interest Project (PIP).